wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 'geo' => true,
 ```

-If you use Google Maps, it's _not_ required to add a Google Maps field to your field group.
+If you use **Google Maps**, it's _not_ required to add a Google Maps field to your field group.
 To enable geolocation, add the following custom settings in the field group settings in the Meta Box Builder like this:

 ![enable geolocation for google maps](https://i.imgur.com/XII5Kyw.png)